 "We have an eye towards expanding services to East Texas, and have already begun collaborating with the UT Tyler criminal justice department and College of Nursing and Health Sciences to advance research," Miller said.
 "This is a multi-disciplinary problem that requires a multi-disciplinary approach."

 For more information about this project, contact Miller, firstname.lastname@example.org or 903.566.7320.

-A member of the prestigious UT System, The University of Texas at Tyler focuses on student success and innovative research in the more than 80 undergraduate and graduate degree programs offered.
-With more than 10,000 students, UT Tyler has facilities in Tyler, Longview, Palestine and Houston.
+A member of the prestigious UT System, The University of Texas at Tyler focuses on student success and innovative research in the more than 80 undergraduate and graduate degree programs offered to nearly 10,000 students.